definability/stalks_remapper/README.md

 1. Launch the game.
 2. Set up the desired controls (you can do this anytime).
+3. Ensure all your levers are in default position.
+   You must perform this check before starting/restarting any challenge of free driving mode.
+   If you forget to do this, press `Esc` in the game and set your levers to the default position.
-3. Load a challenge or a free driving mode.
+4. Load a challenge or a free driving mode.
-4. Launch `stalks_remapper.exe`.
+5. Launch `stalks_remapper.exe`.
    Do not exit the game while launching the remapper.
    Simply `Alt-Tab` or `Win` from the game to your OS, launch `stalks_remapper.exe`, and return to the game.